lightningleaf/cycle-alt-keys/README.md

 CYCLE_KEY `
 ~~~~

-(The base keys do not have to be in alphabetical order).
+(The base keys do not have to be in alphabetical order.)

-To switch to another definition simply press Ctrl+Shift+CycleKey, where CycleKey represents any currently defined cycle key.
+To switch to another definition simply press Ctrl+Shift+CycleKey, where CycleKey represents any defined cycle key.